 Fré Ilgen.
 Artist?
-The Hypothesis of Bodiness: A New Approach to Under-
+The Hypothesis of Bodiness: A New Approach to Understanding the Artist and Art.
+(Wasmuth GmbH, 2014)

 Anil Revri: Faith and Liberation Through Abstraction.
 Exhibition catalogue with an essay by Donald Kuspit, American University Museum at the Katzen Arts Center, Washington, DC